jmjry/terminal-game/README.md

  * To ensure my CSS code was formatted correctly, I ran it through a formatter which can be found here: [CSS Code Formatter](https://www.freeformatter.com/css-beautifier.html#ad-output)
  * To ensure my HTML code was formatted correctly, I ran it through a formatter which can be found here: [HTML Code Formatter](https://www.freeformatter.com/html-formatter.html)
  * To ensure my JavaScript code was formatted correctly, I ran it through a formatter which can be found here: [JavaScript Code Formatter](https://beautifier.io/)
- * * To ensure my Python code was formatted correctly, I ran it through a PEP8 formatter which can be found here:
+ * To ensure my Python code was formatted correctly, I ran it through a PEP8 formatter which can be found here:

 ### Content

 * For interesting maths puzzles I used [CUE MATH](https://www.cuemath.com/learn/fun-maths-questions/) and selected a few of their puzzles for my game.
+They were slightly adjusted to suit my theme.

 ### Code